After Capitalism: Content

-Chapter 1: The Failure of Global Capitalism and Economic Depressions: A brief review of colonialism, the economics of the Cold War, common practices by multinational corporations, the Global Financial Crisis of the 2000s, economic depressions and global capitalism's four fatal flaws.
+Chapter 1: The Failure of Global Capitalism and Economic Depressions: A brief review of colonialism, the economics of the Cold War, common practices by multinational corporations, the 2008 financial crisis, economic depressions and global capitalism's four fatal flaws.
 "How to Live Through Economic Turmoil" by Mark A. Friedman.

 Chapter 2: A New Social Paradigm Based on Spiritual Values: An ecological and spiritual perspective, Prout's philosophical base, universal spirituality, the concept of Cosmic Inheritance, the problems with materialism, and Neohumanism.
 Definition of social progress, definition of the dynamic web of life or "Pramá", how it is lost and how it can be restored.
 The benefits of meditation for activists.
 "The Importance of Prout and its Concept of Pramá" by Dr. Leonardo Boff.

 Chapter 3: The Right to Live!: The minimum necessities of life guaranteed to all, pharmaceutical corporations vs. generic medicines, comparing Prout to Marxism, Communism and Participatory Economics.
 The Five Fundamental Principles of Prout and how they can be used to evaluate social policies, factors that motivate people to work and economic indicators for setting the minimum and maximum wages.
 "Striving to Achieve Affordable Health Care for All in Kenya" by Didi Ananda Rucira.

 Chapter 4: Economic Democracy: Industry, commerce and service in three levels, how to provide housing for all, economic decentralization and socio-economic regions, comparing the welfare economics of Amartya Sen to Prout.
 Barter trade, Prout's monetary system, taxation, "A Proutist Response to Land Value Capture" by Dr. John Gross.